abhiarya-uvic/Priv/Ass2.md

 ## 1.0 Purpose of the review

 This document provides a comprehensive assessment of architectural documentation of Swagger UI system by answering a specific set of questions.
 The purpose of this review is to convey worthiness of the documentation to the senior project developers/lead of the system.
-This will critique the good and bad artifacts of the AD with respect to answering the key quality attributes of the system and will suggest potential future roadmap.
+This will critique the good and bad artifacts of the AD with respect to answering the key quality attribute questions of the system and will suggest potential future roadmap.

 ## 2.0 Subject of the review